-How to Select an Interior Designer
+How to Select the Best Interior Designer for the Job

 Many homeowners are intimidated when faced with the task of hiring an interior designer.
 Whether you are moving in to a new home or freshening up outdated decor, an interior designer can be your best friend.
 While you may think interior designers only work with the rich and famous, that couldn't be further from the truth.
 You can select and hire an interior designer to develop and execute an entire project, or simply bring one in to help you with smaller jobs.